Thimnu/Spreadsheet_Projects/README.md

 FILLL EMPTY CELLS

 IFERROR

-A simple dashboard was created to give a snapshot of the data analysed.
-Dashboard
+A simple dashboard was created to give a snapshot of the data analysed. <a href="https://github.com/Thimnu/Spreadsheet_Projects/blob/main/Spreadsheet%201.jpg "Dashboard">  </a>